 The curriculum is based on reliable sources of information.
-PSHE Association resources are typically used in Key Stage 3 and Chameleon PDE resources in Key Stage 2.
-Both sources of information meet guidelines for teaching PSHE/RSE in English schools.
+PSHE Association accredited resources are used in Key Stage 2 and 3 meeting guidelines for teaching PSHE/RSE in English schools.
 Resources used seek to teach pupils about the law and legal rights and distinguish between fact and opinion.
 The curriculum includes learning about how to get help from sources such as the school nurse, and other health and advice services including reliable information online.